chrisjwaddell/blue-moon/README.md

 BlueMoon({ day: "Mon", week: 18 })
 ``
 <br>
-is considered to be the Monday of the 18th week or the year.
+is considered to be the Monday of the 18th week of the year.

 ``
 BlueMoon({ day: "Tuesday", week: "+2" })